 Article Processing Charges are only made if an article is accepted for publication.

-Article Processing Charge for authors from high income countries is 100$ and for authors from upper middle income countries is 200$.
+Article Processing Charge for authors from high income countries is 200$ and for authors from low and middle income countries is 100$.
+EUER may consider some discounts.
+These additional discounts may be discussed with the editor..

 Once an article has been accepted for publication, any Article Processing Charges on the article become due.
 The submitting author assumes responsibility for the Article Processing Charges, and EUER will not issue refunds of any kind.